MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 * Allowed package size
 * Allowed storage per user (over all feeds owned by the user)
 * Allowed storage per feed

+## Statistics

+The statistics page provides an overview of common metrics related to the Enterprise account:

+* Feed statistics, e.g. number of feeds
+* Package statistics, e.g. number of packages hosted
+* Storage statistics, e.g. how much storages consumed by the Enterprise account and feeds therein
+* Usage statistics, e.g. how many people are working with feeds
+* Build staticstics, covering usage of [MyGet Build Services](Build-Services)